yuninxia/HPCToolkit/doc/src/users/effective-analysis/effective-analysis.md

 (chpt:effective-performance-analysis)=

-# Effective Strategies for Analyzing Program Performance
+# Strategies for Insight

 This chapter describes some proven strategies for using performance measurements to identify performance bottlenecks in both serial and parallel codes.

-## Monitoring High-Latency Penalty Events
+## Monitoring High-Latency Events

 A very simple and often effective methodology is to profile with respect to cycles and high-latency penalty events.
 If HPCToolkit attributes a large number of penalty events with a particular source-code statement, there is an extremely high likelihood of significant exposed stalling.